-Students, faculty and staff receive training on how to recognise, report, manage and address all issues of bullying.
-All students can share worries with a trusted adult or through using the Student Voice Reporting tool (MS/US students only).
+Students and staff receive training on how to recognise, report, manage and address all issues of bullying.
+All students can share worries with a trusted adult and will be supported when needed using their preferred means of communication to facilitate understanding and reporting.